[You can be who you want to be.

 “Yeah, I know, I know,” I mumbled.

-Inner voice: Not really, but hey it did feel right and it did feel true – I just never thought about it that way.
+Inner voice: Not really, but hey it did feel right – I just never thought about it that way.

 Those words always cropped up whenever I doubted myself; whenever I lost sight of the person I am; and whenever I questioned the value that I had to offer to people’s lives.